lbryio/lbrycrd/README.md

 ## Mailing List

-We maintain a mailing list for notifications of upgrades, security issues, and soft/hard forks.
+We maintain a mailing list for notifications of upgrades, security issues and soft/hard forks.
 To join, visit [https://lbry.com/forklist](https://lbry.com/forklist).

 ## License